mcinglis/libmaybe/README.md

-**Libmaybe** provides a struct that represents "some value or nothing", and simple functions for working with that, for each of the standard types.
+**Libmaybe** provides Jinja templates that can be rendered to C source files implementing a struct that represents "some value or nothing".
 It's similar to the `Maybe` type in Haskell, or the `Option` type in Rust.

-Each header file is generated from [`header.h.jinja`](header.h.jinja), and each source file is generated from [`source.c.jinja`](source.c.jinja) (requiring Python 2).
-You can easily adapt the build process into your own project to generate `Maybe` structs of your own types.
+The build process of the source files for the `tests/test` binary might be the same approach you take for your own project (but you can render the templates however you want).

 ## Releases